-A first-time DUI, in and of itself, may not have any impact on custody determinations or existing parental rights.
+A first-time DUI in Colorado Springs, in and of itself, may not have any impact on child custody determinations or existing parental rights.
 People make mistakes and bad decisions all the time, driving under the influence being one of the most common.
 One bad decision doesn’t mean you’re a bad parent or a risk to your child’s safety or well-being.
 But if that DUI is representative of larger concerns about your fitness as a parent, it can and will be considered when parenting time and parental responsibility decisions are made.

 Additionally, the loss of driving privileges that often follows a DUI conviction can make parenting time arrangements much more challenging.
 If you can’t pick-up or drop-off your kids; if you can’t take them to soccer practice or the doctor, a judge may take these limitations into consideration when deciding what arrangement is in the child’s best interest.